mroswell/roswellinfographics.com/content/english/services.md

 - name : "Advance Your<br>Data Viz Skills"
   icon : "fas fa-clipboard"
   icon_url: "/images/icons_resized/area_graph.svg"
-  content : "We can teach you data visualization skills to meet your own charting and mapping needs"
+  content : "We can teach you and your team data visualization skills."

-- name : "Your Concepts"
+- name : "Consultation"
   icon_url: "/images/icons_resized/concepts.svg"
-  content : "Let's chat about your ideas for visualizing workflows, chemical formulas, numbers, stories, and issues."
+  content : "Let's discuss your needs and goals for data visualization."
 ---

 ## Our **Services**
-Give some thought to the data that your organization already has, and the data that you want to collect.
-Data visualization makes your data more useful.
+We specialize in working with nonprofit organizations to turn data into tools and stories.
+We offer assessments and customized solutions that fit the needs of your organization.